5 Types of Maverick Spend

 3: Casual Maverick Buying

 A casual maverick buyer is an employee who intentionally does not follow the official purchasing process.
 Possible reasons are convenience and reluctance to adapt to new processes.
 The employee’s behaviour is driven by his or her own interests and habits.
 The employee is aware that he or she is breaking official rules.
-However, a lack of transparency in the procurement process allows for this sort of behavior.
+However, a lack of transparency in the procurement process allows for this sort of behaviour.
 The maverick purchases are often simply not noticed.

 4: Well-intentioned Maverick Buying